miguelangel/sdcnd--07_vehicle-detection-and-tracking/vehicle_detection_and_tracking.md

 ### Step 10: Handle multiple detections and false positives
+The objective of this step is to reduce the number of false possitives.
+To do that, a heat zone is calculated based on the number of car detected by the pipeline.

+If the number of car detected on a specific area is greater than a threshold, then that area is considered to contain a car on it.

+Please notice that this is an useful technique, but it still identifies false possitives as cars.

+In the pipeline has been used this technique alonside to a history of heat zones that reduces significantly the number of false positives.

+The code can be found below, and an example of its execution too.

 ```python
 # This function adds "heat" to a map for a list of bounding boxes